RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Results

 As another application, we have used RelDenClu and other biclustering methods to generate new features that are further used to improve classification performance on three UCI-ML datasets (described in Section \ref{supRealds}).
-We can see that these datasets belong to diverse fields and pose practically important problems.
+We can see that these datasets belong to diverse fields and finding solutions to classification problems associated with them has practical implications.
 To demonstrate the effectiveness of the proposed algorithm for real-life datasets, the results are compared with those obtained using seven other state-of-the-art techniques as used in earlier investigations.
-We try to improve the classification accuracy for the datasets using biclustering algorithms.
-For each bicluster generated by an algorithm, the corresponding membership value is taken as a new feature.
-Naive Bayes classifier is used here.
+We try to improve the classification accuracy for the datasets by adding new binary features generated using biclustering algorithms.

+For each dataset, biclusters are found using different methods.
+For a given algorithm, each bicluster obtained results in a new feature.
+The an observation belongs to this bicluster the feature value is taken as 1 otherwise 0, i.e. the corresponding membership value is taken as a new feature.
+Naive Bayes classifier is used after adding new features to a database.

 We find that the features generated by RelDenclu provide a greater improvement in accuracy as compared to other algorithms for the three datasets.
 The large dataset method has been used for these datasets.
-The results are reported in Table \ref{tabresSup} and the parameters used have been reported in Table \ref{tabParamRealSup}.
+The parameters used have been reported in Table \ref{tabParamRealSup} and the results are reported in Table \ref{tabresSup}.
 The accuracies obtained using Naive Bayes classifier for original and enhanced datasets are depicted in Figure \ref{barSup}.